 She divides her time between CEP, her consultancy business Redford Research and her work with Tempo Time Credits as their Evaluation Manager.

-Roxanne is a mentor for the pan-Wales programmes Renew Wales, Enterprising Solutions and on the framework as a business planning consultant with Social Business Wales.
+Roxanne is a mentor for the pan-Wales programmes Renew Wales and Enterprising Solutions and is a Town Councillor in Laugharne.

 She is also a former Director of Carmarthenshire Energy Ltd, a Community Benefit Society that recently built a £1.5m renewable energy project - a 500kw wind turbine - following a successful community share offer and is currently training with Community Shares Wales to become a licenced Share Offer Practitioner.

 Jane is a Bachelor of Environmental Studies and has an engineering Masters in Energy Management and Conservation.
 Having worked in the sector for 30 years, Jane has extensive experience of sustainable development, funding delivery and management, and partnership working.